 fatal: No url found for submodule path 'path/to/submodule'

-No submodule mapping found in .gitmodules for path 'path/to/submoddule'
+No submodule mapping found in .gitmodules for path 'path/to/submodule'

 This occurs when the repository is using files cloned from another repository but has had no mapping reference to the source repository created for it.
 The mapping needs to be added to a .gitmodules file located in the root directory of the repository you are using.

 To create the mapping reference, enter the following into your .gitmodules file in the root of your repository (if you haven't already, create it):

 [submodule "path_to_submodule"] path = path_to_submodule url = git://url-of-source/